-9. Individualized Quality Control Plan (IQCP)
+ix.
+Individualized Quality Control Plan (IQCP)

-- Under certain circumstances, daily controls may be limited to electronic/ procedural/built-in controls, provided appropriate validation studies are performed and an IQCP is established in conjunction with a risk assessment for the test method.
-Refer to current CAP POCT/Lab General/All Common checklists for additional details. - External control material samples must be analyzed at least every 31 days and with new lots and shipments of reagents or more frequently if indicated in the manufacturer's instructions. - All POC tests using an IQCP will be identified and appropriate CAP forms will be completed per CAP instructions and reviewed annually, unless the need arises to further evaluate the risk assessment and quality control plan based on problems identified. - The Quality Control Plan will include the following elements: - The number, type (external and internal quality control systems), and frequency of quality control - Criteria for acceptable performance - Monitoring of the testing environment and reagents - Specimen quality - Instrument calibration, maintenance, and function checks - Training and competency of testing personnel - Provisions for multiple identical devices and variation for uses covered under one IQCP
+- Under certain circumstances, daily controls may be limited to electronic/procedural/built-in controls, provided appropriate validation studies are performed and an IQCP is established in conjunction with a risk assessment for the test method.
+Refer to current CAP POCT/Lab General/All Common checklists for additional details. - External control material samples must be analyzed at least every 31 days and with new lots and shipments of reagents or more frequently if indicated in the manufacturer's instructions. - All POC tests using an IQCP will be identified and appropriate CAP forms will be completed per CAP instructions and reviewed annually, unless the need arises to further evaluate the risk assessment and quality control plan based on problems identified. - The Quality Control Plan will include the following elements: - The number, type (external and internal quality control systems), and frequency of quality control. - Criteria for acceptable performance - Monitoring of the testing environment and reagents - Specimen quality - Instrument calibration, maintenance, and function checks - Training and competency of testing personnel - Provisions for multiple identical devices and variation for uses covered under one IQCP - WFBH uses IQCP E-Optimizer by Cola Resources, Inc. (CRI) to assess the seven components of the QC Plan listed above.

-10. Analyzer Validation Post-Repair
+x.
+Analyzer Validation Post-Repair